-If you look at the Osvaldo Fresedo discography you can see that he quite often hopped between record labels: Brunswick, Odeón, RCA Víctor and later Columbia and Arte.
-The biggest part of his catalogue is with Odeón and it seems that the instrumental recordings which interested me most are with RCA Víctor (today Sony-BMG) like Pimienta, Julián, El choclo, El irresistible, etc. To my knowledge Sony-BMG hasn’t reedited most of these tangos on CD.
+If you look at the Osvaldo Fresedo discography you can see that during his long career he quite often hopped between record labels: Brunswick, Odeón, RCA Víctor and later in the 1950s, Columbia and Arte.
+The biggest part of his catalogue is with Odeón and RCA Víctor and it seems that the instrumental recordings which interested me most are with RCA Víctor (today Sony-BMG) like Pimienta, Julián, El choclo, El irresistible, etc. To my knowledge Sony-BMG hasn’t reedited most of these tangos on CD.
 But they did in the 1970’s on their famous Camden vinyl series “Osvaldo Fresedo Coleccionista RCA Víctor CAL-3032” and “Osvaldo Fresedo Y Su Orquesta Típica Con Ricardo Ruiz Y Oscar Serpa CAL-2991”.
 This makes 28 recordings altogether, 14 instrumentals, for which I add here the front and back covers with tracklistings.

 - Sound sample: El irresistible Osvaldo Fresedo : Instrumental, 1943